miracle2k/webassets/docs/django/index.rst

 setting to have Django serve them.

 In production mode, ``django-assets`` will expect all source files to be located within ``STATIC_ROOT``.
+It will not use the ``staticfiles`` finder system to locate source files.
 You are expected to call the ``./manage.py collectstatic`` command before running ``./manage.py assets rebuild``.
-If you are using automatic rebuilding, changes will not be picked up in production until you have run ``collectstatic``.
+If you are using automatic rebuilding, changes will currently not be picked up in production until you have run ``collectstatic``.